4 Practical Ways to Pass Our Faith to the Next Generation

 Here are some ideas for natural times in the day to pray together:

-- In the car on the way to school (when it resumes).
+• In the car on the way to school.

-4. Make church and Christian community a priority as a family.
+4. Make Christian community a priority as a family.

 As Glen Stanton notes, “Our kids need to have the faith they learn at home supported and encouraged by the larger ring of admired adults around them.”

 Parents, as you work towards putting these practices in place, there will be fits and starts.
-You will feel like a failure at times (I know Nathan and I have!).
+You will feel like a failure at times-- I know my husband and I have!
 But, let’s remember Paul’s words:

 Let us not become weary in doing good, for at the proper time we will reap a harvest if we do not give up.